mateus-n00b/ethereum_app_sdii/README.md

 # Simple Token App

-* Simple application that create a token and perform transfers
+* Simple application using pyethereum that creates a token and perform transfers

 * Authors:
-  * Mateus Sousa & Adriana Ribeiro (UFBA - 2018)
+  * Mateus Sousa & Adriana Ribeiro (UFBA, 2018)